“a pianist of utmost sensational quality”

 The leading orchestras with which Niklas Sivelöv has performed include the Stockholm Philharmonic, Zürich Tonhalle, Suisse Romande (Geneva) and Prague Radio Symphony under the baton of many distinguished conductors, among them Alan Gilbert, Esa-Pekka Salonen, Kristjan Järvi, Sakari Oramo, Mario Venzago Jukka-Pekka Saraste , Grzegorz Nowak, Janos Fürst and Leif Segerstam The instrumentalists with whom he has performed include the Swedish clarinettist Martin Fröst, cellist Leonid Gorokhov, flautist Patrick Gallois and violinist Zakhar Bron.

-Niklas Sivelöv is a distinctly Nordic artist with an autonomic sentiment.
-He grew up in Skellefteå in northern Sweden where he began playing the organ already as 6-year old.
-His first own compositions soon followed and playing by ear.
-Not until he was 14 did Niklas Sivelöv receive traditional piano instruction and learned to read music.
-Studies with Gabriel Amiras and Maria Curcio among others followed, who as students of the pianistic pioneers Heinrich Neuhaus and Artur Schnabel, have contributed to make Niklas Sivelöv a modern representative for magic piano art where spiritual immersion and artistic courage bind together in higher unity.
+Niklas Sivelöv grew up in Skellefteå in northern Sweden, where he began playing the organ as a six-year-old; his first compositions followed soon after.
+He played by ear until he was 14, when he began traditional piano instruction and learned to read music.
+He studied with, among others, Gabriel Amiras and Maria Curcio Diamond, students of the famed Heinrich Neuhaus and Artur Schnabel..

 Fiery.
 His playing is fiery.